Utility player (baseball): Notable utility players

+One of the earliest uses of the phrase in print was in The Cincinnati Enquirer in 1877 when Amos Booth of the Cincinnati Reds was described as "without doubt, the best utility player in the country."
+That season, he played shortstop, pitcher, catcher, second base, third base and outfield.

 Within MLB, César Tovar, Cookie Rojas, Bert Campaneris, Shane Halter, Don Kelly, Jose Oquendo Scott Sheldon, and Andrew Romine all played every position (including pitcher) during their respective careers, with Tovar, Campaneris, Halter, Sheldon, and Romine all doing it in one game.

-Luis Sojo is considered to be the classic modern utility player in baseball, as he was a natural shortstop, but could also play third base, second base, first base, and even left field.
-It was said that in emergency situations, he could even play a bit of catcher.

 In 1991, the Detroit Tigers' Tony Phillips was the first player to start 10 games at five different positions in the same season.

 In 2005, Chone Figgins started 48 games at third, 45 in center field and 36 at second, and finished 17th in American League Most Valuable Player balloting.

 Second baseman Ben Zobrist of the Chicago Cubs has played first base, second base, third base, shortstop and outfield; José Bautista of the Toronto Blue Jays has played first base, second base, third base, and outfield; and Josh Harrison of the Pittsburgh Pirates has played second base, shortstop, third base, outfield, and pitcher.
 All three have been named All Stars while playing multiple positions in their All-Star seasons.
 Zobrist and Bautista both finished in the top 10 in MVP voting while starting at least 40 games at two different defensive positions.

 In 2015, Brock Holt of the Boston Red Sox was the first player ever to be selected to the All Star Game after starting at seven or more positions before the All-Star break.

-Willians Astudillo of the Minnesota Twins has played every position except for shortstop in his brief major league career, despite having less than a half-season of cumulative experience.
+Willians Astudillo of the Minnesota Twins has played every position except for shortstop in his major league career.